Every Consulting Firm Needs a Discovery Service

 Let me be straightforward here.
 I would never again start an important consulting project with a new client with such a ‘trial and error’ mindset.

-Just like an operator wouldn’t order spare parts for a broken manufacturing machine without a full diagnostic, a consultancy should only quote costs on a large-scale project with a proper discovery.
+Just like an operator wouldn’t order spare parts for a broken manufacturing machine without a full diagnostic, a consultancy should only propose a contract for a large-scale project with a proper discovery.

 And to avoid ‘hit and miss’, I’ve learned to leverage the incredible power of an upfront discovery or diagnosis approach, fully paid.